Deepak020202/90DaysOfDevOps/Solution.md

 2. **Reconcile Changes:**
-   - Describe your approach to updating the state or reapplying configurations when drift is detected.
+#### Describe your approach to updating the state or reapplying configurations when drift is detected.
+---> You changed the instance type of an EC2 instance via AWS Console from t2.micro to t2.small.
+- Run terraform plan: shows EC2 instance will be replaced (back to t2.micro)
+- You decide the new size is correct → update your Terraform config to t2.small
+- Run terraform apply: Terraform now reflects the new size in its state

 3. **Document in `solution.md`:**
-   - Include examples of drift detection and your strategy for reconciling differences.
+#### Q) Include examples of drift detection and your strategy for reconciling differences.
+--->

-   - Reflect on the importance of change management in infrastructure as code.
+#### Q) Reflect on the importance of change management in infrastructure as code.
+--->
+- Scenario:
+A new S3 bucket was created manually in AWS (not using Terraform).

+- Detection:
+Terraform won’t detect it because it only knows about what’s defined in .tf files.

+- To bring it under Terraform’s control
+`terraform import aws_s3_bucket.example bucket-name`

 **Interview Questions:**
-- What is infrastructure drift, and why is it a concern in production environments?
+#### Q) What is infrastructure drift, and why is it a concern in production environments?
+--->
+- Infrastructure drift occurs when the actual state of your infrastructure changes outside of Terraform, meaning changes are made manually
+-
-- How would you resolve discrepancies between your Terraform configuration and actual infrastructure?
+#### Q)  How would you resolve discrepancies between your Terraform configuration and actual infrastructure?

----
+---> Drift a Concern in Production
+- 1.Inconsistent State
+Terraform believes the infrastructure is one way, but reality is different — leading to unexpected behavior.

+- 2.Unpredictable Changes
+Applying Terraform changes may accidentally override critical manual changes, causing downtime or data loss.

+- 3.Security Risks
+Manually changed firewall rules or IAM policies may open up vulnerabilities.

+- 4.Debugging Complexity
+It becomes hard to troubleshoot when infrastructure doesn’t match the code, increasing time to resolution.

+- 5.Non-compliance
+Manual changes bypass auditing, versioning, and approval processes, leading to compliance violations.

 ## Task 7: (Optional) Dynamic Pipeline Parameterization for Terraform